h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  **Hadoop**: Hadoop is not required to run H2O unless you want to deploy H2O on a Hadoop cluster.
 Supported versions are listed on the `Download page <http://www.h2o.ai/download/>`_ (when you select the Install on Hadoop tab) and include:

    -  Cloudera CDH 5.2 or later (5.3 is recommended)
-   -  MapR 3.1.1 or later
    -  Hortonworks HDP 2.1 or later

   Refer to the :ref:`on-hadoop` section for detailed information.

 -  **Conda 2.7 or 3.5 repo**: Conda is not required to run H2O unless you want to run H2O on the Anaconda Cloud.
 Refer to the :ref:`anaconda` section for more information.

 -  **Spark**: Version 1.6 or 2.0.
 Spark is only required if you want to run `Sparkling Water <https://github.com/h2oai/sparkling-water>`__.